higginbg/guerras/site/content/_index.md

       - name: Chardonney
         description: Chardonnay is a white wine made from the Chardonnay wine grape.
 Chardonnay is a white wine made from the Chardonnay wine grape.
 Chardonnay is a white wine made from the Chardonnay wine grape.
         price: 56
+about:
+  heading: About
+  text: Nestled in the heart of the Willamette Valley, Silverton is the home of our family-owned Italian restaurant.
+Sharing our namesake, Guerra's is an extension of our values and our commitment to fine dining.
+We hope you feel like a part of the family.
+events:
+  heading: Events
 contact:
   heading: Contact
   text: Please call to place an order.